ubiquity/ubiquity-dollar/packages/contracts/smt-checker/README.md

 This repository provides SMT-Checker support for testing smart contracts.
 Follow these steps to get started:

+## Make Sure Your System Has Z3 Installed >= "Version"

+Ensure that your system has Z3 installed with a version number greater than or equal to the required version.

 ## Step 1: Download and Install Z3

 Before proceeding, ensure that you have `g++` and `python3` installed on your system.
 To download and install Z3, enter the following commands in your terminal: